 Assemble your bowls, add sliced green onion, sesame seeds, avocado and drizzle lots of Curry Teriyaki sauce all over.
 For an extra kick, add red pepper flakes.

 MORE VEGAN BUDDHA BOWL RECIPES TO TRY

-- 1 cup (200g) wild rice blend, or use any rice you like
+- 1 cup (200g) wild rice blend, rinsed well first with room temp water

 - 1/4 teaspoon salt

 - 2 large sweet potatoes, peeled and chopped into 1/2 inch pieces